 The Townhouse story is one of siblings who studied and worked abroad, but a handful of years ago brought their entrepreneurial spirit home to Porto.
-Each has several irons in the fire–Patrícia teaches needle arts (a selection of her quilts is on display) and classes in well-being.
-Architect Emanuel’s refurbishment of the townhouse has been selected for the Portuguese Architecture Exhibition for the ‘Year of Portugal in Brazil’, and his dramatic flair has him writing and directing for the Porto theater scene.
+Each has several irons in the fire–Patrícia teaches needle arts and classes in well-being.
+Architect Emanuel’s refurbishment of the townhouse was selected for the Portuguese Architecture Exhibition for the ‘Year of Portugal in Brazil’, and his dramatic flair has him writing and directing for the Porto theater scene.
 In an enterprise born of their shared love of receiving people and sharing the food they make, Emanuel and Patrícia are an exciting example of young entrepreneurs showing the best of Portugal.

 If you go

 ROSA ET AL Townhouse is a member of the Bed and Brunch Collection of boutique hospitality projects devoted to refurbishment of historic properties around the world.
 When you are ready for your own “cooking Portuguese” experience, consult the ROSA ET AL website for the latest dates and times of sessions on offer.

 Taste Porto is continually refreshing its offerings of informative culinary walking tours of the city.